 This is the way to wipe a device on Exchange and Office 365 Exchange online from GUI mode.

 If you prefer PowerShell, here is the command to perform remote wipe, (Check this site for more information)

 Clear-MobileDevice -Identity Dinesh -NotificationEmailAddresses "email@example.com"

-Hope this guide would be helpful in managing ActiveSync option for particular user by disabling or enabling it individually, and wipe the device remotely.
+Hope this guide is helpful in managing ActiveSync option for a particular user by disabling or enabling it individually and wipe the device remotely.
 Most of the steps are identical to manage on-premise Exchange servers and Exchange online via ECP GUI.